jimmyvcr/nssc1-team07/README.md

 Number of steps: $n = N*10$ \
 Frequency: $\tau= \frac{t_{end}}{n} = \frac{T}{N*10}$

+When the time interval is divided into ten times more steps, the explicit Euler method produces more intermediate approximations with smaller local, numerical errors.
+This results in a solution that more closely matches the analytical sinusoid.
+This is also reflected in the plots, as the numerical solution is closer to a circle in the phase plot (reduced spiral artifacts), and a sinusiod over time (amplitude preservation).

 <img src="demos/ExplicitEuler/mass_spring_phase_plot_10*steps.png" width="45%" style="display:inline-block; margin-right:5%;">
 <img src="demos/ExplicitEuler/mass_spring_time_evolution_10*steps.png" width="45%" style="display:inline-block;">